Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria

-Note that $k$ is independent of our choice $\epsilon>0$, and this leads to a contradiction to $\sqrt{\rho(A_T)}$ being strictly positive as we can take $\epsilon \to 0$ by choosing larger and larger values of $T$.
+This leads to a contradiction to $\sqrt{\rho(A_T)}$ being strictly positive and bounded above (see \eqref{eq:ref2})} since we can take $\varepsilon \to 0$ by choosing larger and larger values of $T$.
 It then follows that \eqref{eq:g24} cannot hold for all sufficiently large $T$.